-Aalborg University Denmark markaldwin.castaneda02@gmail.com

-Mark Aldwin Castañeda is a Master's student in Tourism at Aalborg University, Denmark, with a strong academic foundation in tourism management and business administration.
-He has experience as a tourism instructor in the Philippines, where he integrated experiential learning and industry case studies into his teaching.
+Aalborg University Denmark markaldwin.castaneda02@gmail.com Mark Aldwin Castañeda is a Master's st studies into his teaching.
 As a student representative at Aalborg University, he advocates for academic excellence and student engagement.
 His research interests include tourism governance, sustainable tourism, and digital storytelling.
 Mark's commitment to education, policy analysis, and innovation in tourism positions him as a promising contributor to the field's academic and professional development.